 MS 2019, Sport Management

-Inside Sales Associate for the Pittsburgh Pirates, 1 year
+Inside Sales Associate for the Pittsburgh Pirates, June 2019-present

 Being a sales associate is a challenge and a grind every day.
 The reason I love it is because of the relationships I build with consumers and businesses.
 The ability to show someone our products and options first hand so that they can visualize their experience the next time they are at PNC Park is the reason I wanted to work in the sports industry in the first place.
 As a sales associate I have the ability and expertise to tailor opportunities specifically to what consumers value and enjoy the most about not only the Pirates, but baseball in general.